 Once again it is March, once again it is the BAFTA Games Awards, this year deciding it’s BAFTA Games Awards and not the previous British Academy Video Games Awards.
 Once again brought to us by Dara O’Briain, talking a bit faster than usual, though this year brining a new round of games.

 The latest game in Idea Factory’s strategy series, Generation of Chaos: Pandora’s Reflection is a departure from its normal fare.
 They’ve teamed up with Sting, best known for their Dept. Heaven games, to breathe new life into the series.
-And with notches like Yggdra Union and Riviera: The Promised Land on their belt, it’s safe to say this is a favorable pairing on paper.
-But I think that’s enough of the name-dropping.
+And with notches like Yggdra Union and Riviera: The Promised Land on their belt, it’s safe… Continue reading Review: Generation of Chaos: Pandora’s Reflection

 It is rare for a console game to grace the Friday Freeloader, and yet here we are with one of the crown jewels of the PlayStation 3 no less.
 As of this Wednesday Uncharted 3 multiplayer is now free to play up to a level 15 cap.